Carle Consulting, LLC

 • Specific benefits to the academic institution, providers, and consumers

-• Current issues in development and management of University Based Retirement Communities (UBRCs)
+• Current issues in development and management of University Retirement Communities

-• Review of the 5-criteria model for developing a “next generation” University Based Retirement Community/UBRC
+• Review of the 5-criteria model for developing a “next generation” University Based Retirement Community (UBRC)TM, University Linked Retirement Community (ULRC)TM, or University Affiliated Retirement Community (UARC)TM

 • Questions and Answers